Seamful XAI: Operationalizing Seamful Design in Explainable AI: Methods: Empirical Study to Apply the Design Process

 The \textit{first} phase is the introduction.
 After providing informed consent, participants watched an orientation video that covered the lending scenario and the personas, provided a high-level idea of the concept of seams as mismatches between design and use, and why seams can help augment agency and explainability.
 We then answered clarifying questions from participants.
 Next, we showed participants the Reflection Cards (where seams will be presented to users) and primed participants to think of the card as expensive real-estate: a seam had to \textit{earn its place} to be there.
 This priming helped participants craft seams intentionally later on.
 We also primed them to think of examples in their own domain where such a process could apply (a point we returned to in the third phase of the study).
 Then, we provided an end-to-end example walkthrough of the steps of design activity (Fig.~\ref{fig:mural_design_process}): selecting one of the breakdowns, identifying and crafting the seams for it, and then transferring the seams to the Reflection Card and arguing for why that seam addressed at least one of three dimensions of user agency: actionability, contestability, or appropriation.

 The \textit{second} phase is the design activity, following the design process outlined in Sec.~\ref{sec:sxai design process} and applying it to the lending scenario.
 Here, the participant led the activity and we (as facilitators) guided them.
-To seed the brainstorming activity, we provided a list of four realistic breakdowns in the lending scenario as well as exemplar seams, all informed by our discussions with the loan officers as described in the last section.
-Participants started with breakdowns (Step 1), followed by anticipating and crafting seams (Step 2), and then going through a filtering process to design with the seams (Step 3).
+To seed brainstorming, we provided four examples of realistic breakdowns in AI-powered lending and exemplar seams, all informed by discussions with the loan officers as described in the last section.
+Participants started with breakdowns (Step 1), followed by anticipating and crafting seams (Step 2), and then going through a filtering process to design with the seams (Step~3).

 The \textit{third} phase is an interview reflecting on the design activity and transferring it to their own product contexts.
-We started by discussing the transfer cases: we asked if participants could share an example in their domain where they could apply seamful design, for instance as a reframing of a prior project, or a speculative example in their domain.
+We started with transfer cases: we asked if participants could share an example in their domain where they could apply seamful design, for instance as a reframing of a prior project, or a speculative example in their domain.
 Once participants found an example, we asked them to highlight the breakdowns, the seams, and how awareness of the seams would impact the user experiences of their products.
 Next, participants shared their overall thoughts on the effectiveness of the design process: what worked well and why.
 Finally, participants shared their final thoughts on how thinking seamfully affects the explainability of the system, how seamful information can empower users, and what challenges they faced as well as suggestions for improvements.